-Leukaemia is a cancer of the blood-forming cells, which are made in the bone marrow.
+- Leukaemia is a cancer of the blood-forming cells, which are made in the bone marrow.
 Leukaemia causes large numbers of white blood cells to be produced.
 This can crowd the bone marrow and may affect the production of normal cells.
 A person with leukaemia may be more likely to pick up infections and have trouble getting rid of them.
-Just over 800 Victorians develop leukaemia every year.
+Just about 790 Victorians develop leukaemia every year.

 There are four main types of leukaemia.
 In many cases, leukaemia can be cured or kept under control for many years.
 Chemotherapy is the main treatment.

 Blood is mostly made up of plasma, which is a clear fluid.
-Floating in this fluid are three types of cells:
+Floating in this fluid are three types of cells, which are:

 White blood cells normally help to fight infection.
 In a person with leukaemia, a large number of these cells are abnormal.
 If a person has too many abnormal white blood cells, they are more likely to pick up and have trouble getting rid of infections.

 The cause of most cases of leukaemia is unknown.
 There are several risk factors that may increase your chance of developing this disease.